Dr. Bonthius of Atrium Health/Levine Children’s Hospital has no relevant financial relationships to disclose.)

 This article includes discussion of fetal alcohol syndrome, fetal alcohol effects, alcohol-related birth defects, and alcohol-related neurodevelopmental disorders.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Fetal alcohol syndrome is the most common preventable cause of intellectual disability in the Western world.
 In addition to inducing developmental delay, gestational alcohol exposure can lead to a variety of neurodevelopmental abnormalities, including epilepsy, attention deficit hyperactivity disorder, and academic difficulties.
 Many of these behavioral deficits in children with fetal alcohol syndrome are due to alcohol-induced neuronal death.
-In this updated article, the authors discuss the mechanisms by which alcohol damages the developing brain and potential protective agents.
-In addition, the authors discuss the role of genetics in determining vulnerability to alcohol-induced brain injury.
+In this updated article, the authors discuss alcohol consumption patterns by pregnant women in the United States and how this relates to the prevalence of fetal alcohol spectrum disorders.
+In addition, the authors discuss the neuropathologic changes induced by prenatal alcohol exposure and the role of genetics in determining vulnerability to alcohol-induced brain injury.

 • Fetal alcohol syndrome is the constellation of developmental defects that results from maternal alcohol abuse during pregnancy.

 • Although the syndrome includes prenatal and postnatal growth disturbances and abnormalities of midface development, brain dysfunction is the most clinically important component of the syndrome.

 • Impairments in learning and attention constitute the most common neurologic problems of fetal alcohol syndrome.

 • Neuronal death plays a central role in the pathogenesis and outcome of fetal alcohol syndrome.